hamidrezaniazi/pecs/README.md

 }
 ```

-> Check the [ECS custom fields documentation](https://www.elastic.co/guide/en/ecs/master/ecs-custom-fields-in-ecs.html) for naming conventions and use cases.It is important to note that custom field key and property names must be in PascalCase not to conflict with the ECS fields.
+> Check the [ECS custom fields documentation](https://www.elastic.co/guide/en/ecs/master/ecs-custom-fields-in-ecs.html) for naming conventions and use cases.
+It is important to note that custom field key and property names must be in PascalCase not to conflict with the ECS fields.

 #### Wrapper

-You may need to combine your custom fields with one the exited ECS field classes.
+You may need to combine your custom fields with the existed ECS field classes.
 It's feasible by overwriting the `wrapper` in your class:

 ```php
 use Hamidrezaniazi\Pecs\Fields\AbstractEcsField;